AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Azure-DevOps-and-GIT.md

 ![Commit changes](../../../wiki_images/commit_changes_3.png)

 5. In the screenshot you see that the subproject commit id has changed.
 This is to reference the new version (commit) of your generic repository.
 Commit & Push this file to update your company specific repo.
-At this point, your automatic build-pipeline will start to run.
+When following this tutorial, later on, at the point of checking in your company specific repo with this new commit id, your automatically triggered build-pipeline will start to run.

 6. After the build-pipeline is done, you will have the new version of the AzDocs at your disposal.